 After looking at some of the pictures, he grasped one of the pages and began whacking it with his fingers in rapid-fire fashion.
 Grant’s paper-whacking was such a familiar background noise at the Center that we learned to tune it out, like Margo’s high-pitched laughter or the clattering of Becky’s walker.

 Deciding that he wanted more reading material, Grant walked over to the lunchroom shelves.
 We asked clients to take only two magazines at a time, but Grant would accept no limits.
 Insisting on a thick stack, he lingered at the shelves, browsing and selecting.
 Gradually he drifted over to one of the lunch tables, and again he disrupted everyone’s meal.
-Craig, a supervisor, went over and told him to sit down.
+Craig, a workfloor supervisor (later a teacher), went over and told him to sit down.
 Grant extended his arm and held it rigid, pointing his fist at Craig.
 “Your mouth!” he shouted.
 Biting his other fist, he began to wail, “Aaah!
 Aaah!
 Aaah!”
 Suddenly he slapped this hand over his face, and a few moments later his voice exploded: “Shut up!!
 Your mouth!!”
-By this time supervisors were clearing the area, shooing the slow-moving clients out.
+By this time staff were clearing the area, shooing the slow-moving clients away.
 Sometimes this space was enough to settle him down, but usually when it went this far, Grant could not regain control.

 With his fist poised to strike, he edged toward Craig and grabbed his shirt.
-Instantly Grant and four supervisors were on the floor—the supervisors trying to pin his arms and legs, and Grant biting, clutching, digging his strong fingers in, and wildly swinging his fists.
-Takedowns with Grant took place in every possible location at the Center: in the parking lot, in the yard, in the lobby, on the ramp, in the classroom, on the workfloor, and in the lunchroom.
+Instantly Grant and several staff members were on the floor—the staff trying to pin his arms and legs, and Grant biting, clutching, digging his strong fingers in, and wildly swinging his fists.
+Takedowns with Grant took place in every possible location at the Center: in the lunchroom, on the workfloor, in the classroom, in the lobby, on the ramp, and even outside.
 Grant’s 122 pounds were all muscle and his rage magnified his strength, but we had the advantage of numbers, as well as a system, and usually subdued him quickly.

 After holding him down for a minute or two, we could feel the tension leaving his arms.
 In a pleading tone he said, “I’m sorry, I’m sorry, no fight.”
 Gradually we released his legs, then his arms.
 He remained limp for a moment, but suddenly he tried to seize any hand or arm within reach—anything he could crush with his fingers or teeth—while emitting a desperate, enraged “Uhhh!
 Uhhh!
 Uhhh!”
 After restraining him a second time, we naturally were leery of his pitiful cries of “No fight, no fight,” so we let him up more slowly.